Configuring SSL certificates on the Wazuh dashboard using Let’s Encrypt

 # systemctl restart wazuh-dashboard

-The Let’s Encrypt certificate installation on the Wazuh dashboard is now ready, and you can proceed to access it by using the configured domain name.
+The Let’s Encrypt certificate installation on the Wazuh dashboard is now ready, and you can proceed to access it by using the configured fully qualified domain name.

 Configuring auto-renewal of the certificates